in prison for 1687 daysmore info

 On 27 November 2020, the Council of Bars and Law Societies of Europe (CCBE) granted its 2020 Human Rights Award to Ibrahim Metwally Hegazy and another six Egyptian lawyers who are currently in pre-trial detention in a number of different cases, for their role in defending human rights.

-The European Parliament’s urgency resolution of 18 December 2020 on the deteriorating situation of human rights in Egypt reiterated its call for the immediate release of Mr Ezz El-Din and other human rights defenders and activists.
+The European Parliament’s urgency resolution of 18 December 2020 on the deteriorating situation of human rights in Egypt reiterated its call for his immediate release, amongst other human rights defenders and activists.

 Ahmed Douma is a prominent political activist in Egypt and was one of the founders of both the Kefaya and April 6 Youth Movements.
 He was imprisoned 18 times under the regimes of Mubarak and the Supreme Council of the Armed Forces and twice under Morsi’s presidency.
 He has been in prison since 2013.